-A defendant is only guilty under this law if he intimidated or dissuaded a witness or a victim.
-Therefore, an accused can try to exonerate himself by arguing that:
+You are only guilty under this law if you intimidated or dissuaded a witness or a victim.
+Therefore, you can try to exonerate yourself by arguing that:

 - while you may have threatened someone,

 - that person was not a witness of a crime or a victim of a crime.

-Note, though, that the accused might still be guilty of another offense – criminal threats, per Penal Code 422 PC.
+Note, though, you might still be guilty of another offense – criminal threats, per Penal Code 422 PC.

 2.3 Falsely accused

 - abused, and

 - you threatened more abuse if they reported the crime.

-Here, the other spouse can try to beat any charges of dissuading a victim by saying she was wrongfully accused.
+Here, you can try to beat any charges of dissuading a victim by saying you were wrongfully accused.